dymaxionkim/FGPG/README.md

 * __case.bat__
   - Batch file for Automatic FEA in MS Windows OS.
   - Should be installed Gmsh & Elmer
-  - PATH should be configured for Gmesh & Elmer
+  - PATH should be configured for Gmsh & Elmer
   - Mesh generation by Gmsh
   - Solving by Elmer
   - Post-Processing by Gmsh
 * __case.sh__
   - Batch file for Automatic FEA in Linux OS.
   - Should be installed Gmsh & Elmer
-  - PATH should be configured for Gmesh & Elmer
+  - PATH should be configured for Gmsh & Elmer
   - Mesh generation by Gmsh
   - Solving by Elmer
   - Post-Processing by Gmsh